Law limiting new oil wells in California set to take effect after industry withdraws referendum

 “That was the gift from me to them in exchange for them agreeing to pull back this measure,” Bryan said.

-“I never thought this would actually happen because of the power and influence sometimes in this building,” she said.
+“I never thought this would actually happen because of the power and influence sometimes in this building,” she said, speaking in the Capitol.
 “This time, oil didn’t win, and this time our community won.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.